neuro-soup/evochi/clients/python/README.md

 - **Slices** represent contiguous segments of the population (e.g., `slice(0, 5)` means individuals 0-4)
 - Each worker receives one or more slices per evaluation request
 - The total number of individuals across all slices will be `<= cores`
-- Workers should evaluate all assigned individuals in parallel

 ### Example